saminjapan100/LoopLend-Legal-Policies/PRIVACYPOLICY.md

 Security: Your data is encrypted, with access restricted to authenticated users.
 Blurred IDs and photo proofs are securely stored.

 Questions?
-Email us at privacy@looplend.app—we’re here to help! 🔄
+Email us at privacy@looplend.app — we’re here to help! 🔄